github/codeql/docs/codeql/codeql-language-guides/codeql-for-java.rst

 -  :doc:`CodeQL library for Java <codeql-library-for-java>`: When analyzing Java code, you can use the large collection of classes in the CodeQL library for Java.

 -  :doc:`Analyzing data flow in Java <analyzing-data-flow-in-java>`: You can use CodeQL to track the flow of data through a Java program to its use.

+-  :doc:`Using data extensions to model your Java/Kotlin dependencies`: You can model frameworks and libraries that your code base depends on using data extensions and publish them as CodeQL model packs.

 -  :doc:`Java types <types-in-java>`: You can use CodeQL to find out information about data types used in Java code.
 This allows you to write queries to identify specific type-related issues.